 Instead of incorporating threads on parts, standalone bosses can be used.
 Bosses are typically cylindrical and can be used as a mounting fixture.
 Metal inserts can be used to create a threaded hole within the boss.

-• The outer diameter of the boss should be 200% that of the insert
+- Outer diameter of boss should be 200% that of insert

-It is easier to engrave text on a metal mold than embossing it, so it is, therefore, easier to achieve embossed text on the plastic part itself.
+It is easier to engrave text on a metal mold than emboss it, so it is therefore easier to achieve embossed text on the plastic part itself.
 (Because the part is an inverse of the mold.)